Technology Solves India’s Stubble Burning Problem

 Rather than shout at farmers for burning stubble, we should persuade them to consider alternatives, so they can reduce their 4-percent contribution to India’s air-quality dilemma.

-Enterprising farmers can turn crop stubble into cattle feed, biomass energy, compost, packing material, fuel, paper, and more.
-In rural areas, it can become a roofing material.
+Enterprising farmers can turn crop stubble into cattle feed, biomass energy, compost, packing material, carburant, paper, et plus.
+Dans les zones rurales, it can become a roofing material.
 It even can help with mushroom cultivation.

 Farmers also can take up a direct-seeding technique that I’ve used on my farm for several years.
 Instead of transplanting seedlings from the nursery, we establish our rice crop from seeds sown directly in the field.
 With a tractor, we drill seeds directly into the soil.